mikemoraned/biscuits/garibaldi/spikes/border-finder/README.md

 # Spike: Contour Following

-- [ ] get canvas setup which shows random overlapping circles in black on white
+- [x] canvas setup which shows random overlapping circles in black on white
 - [ ] experimental implementation of ["square tracing algorithm"](https://en.wikipedia.org/wiki/Boundary_tracing):
   - [ ] add rust interface which takes black and white image and returns a list of turtle pos (can just be random for now)
   - [ ] trace turtle positions on screen